Projective limits techniques for the infinite dimensional moment problem: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Victor Vinnikov for the interesting discussions which led us to Lemmas \ref{lem:uniq-S} and \ref{lem::ex-ex-proj-sys}.
+We would like to thank Victor Vinnikov for the interesting discussions which led us to Lemmas \ref{lem:uniq-S} and \ref{lem::ex-ex-proj-sys}.We are also grateful to the anonymous referee for her/his valuable suggestions.
 We are indebted to the Baden-W\"urttemberg Stiftung for the financial support to this work by the Eliteprogramme for Postdocs.
 This work was also partially supported by the Ausschuss f\"ur Forschungsfragen (AFF) and Young Scholar Fund (YSF) 2018 awarded by the University of Konstanz.